Making a Difference

 - We know where help is needed.

-- The Foundation staff has an in-depth knowledge of La Porte County, specifically its challenges and opportunities, and we represent a cross-section of the community.
+- Unity staff has an in-depth knowledge of La Porte County, specifically its challenges and opportunities, and we represent a cross-section of the community.
 We can help you make informed decisions, if and when you ask.

 - We offer creative ways to give.